 Use this button to switch between dark and light mode.

-Historically, people often associated artificial intelligence (AI) with visions of beeping, whirring robots from science-fiction movies — but AI is increasingly becoming a part of real, everyday life.
-In recent years, new AI-backed technologies have become more accessible across a variety of industries, changing the way we work.
-Of course, change can be nerve-wracking, but AI brings a host of benefits with regards to efficiency and accuracy.
+Historically, people often associated artificial intelligence (AI) with visions of robots from science-fiction movies — but AI is increasingly becoming a part of real, everyday life.
+New AI-backed technologies are becoming more accessible across a variety of industries, rapidly changing the way we work.
+Of course, change can be nerve-wracking, but AI brings a host of benefits with regard to efficiency and accuracy.

 So, what does this mean for the legal industry?
-Can AI help lawyers, and, if so, how?
+Can AI help lawyers revolutionize their practice, and, if so, how?

 • Enhanced legal research